The Ten Most Popular Holiday Cottage Amenities

 Think about it.

 You arrive at your beautiful cottage and find nowhere to park easily.
 Irritating?
 I should say so.
-You’re not going to complain about it, but it knocked the shine off your holiday the moment you arrived.
+You won’t complain about it, but it knocked the shine off your holiday the moment you arrived.

 Or: There is no washing machine.
 Have you ever tried to pack enough clothes for a family of four for a week without doing some laundry?
 How does that make your property appeal to potential bookers?

-What these amenities appear to be are ‘hygiene factors’.
-These amenities won’t see you opening the champagne when you discover their presence.
+These amenities appear to be ‘hygiene factors’.
+They won’t see you opening the champagne when you discover their presence.
 They will, however, dampen your guests’ enthusiasm for your holiday property when they are not there to be found or are somewhat shabby.

 Simple and Beautiful: Towels and Bed Linen at Bay House with Harbour Views in Brixham.

 When people are researching before deciding, they like to reassure themselves that every amenity they need is not only there but is perhaps of a higher standard than they enjoy at home.
-If you offer Wi-Fi, it should be free, and at the highest possible speed, you can lay your hands.
+If you offer Wi-Fi, it should be free, and at the highest possible speed.

 After all, a booker knows they are making a decision for which everyone else in the party will hold them responsible.
 So, while there’s no doubt a hot tub or an upmarket coffee machine has guest appeal, hygiene factors will always influence the final decision.